DustinWatts/FocalTech_Touch/README.md

 ## Get help

-For quick access to help you can join my Discord server where I have a dedicated #freetouchdeck channel. https://discord.gg/RE3XevS
+For quick access to help you can join my Discord server. https://discord.gg/RE3XevS